oneoffcoder/books/sphinx/docker/source/arm.rst

 ARM
 ===

 Modern Docker builds should treat CPU architecture as an explicit build output.
 A developer may build on an ``amd64`` laptop, deploy to ``arm64`` cloud nodes, and still publish one image name that works for both platforms.
+See the cross-builds chapter for the full Mac-to-x86, x86-to-ARM64, and multi-platform release workflow.

 Use Buildx for multi-platform builds.